ubcesports/lounge-hub/README.md

 1. Install docker desktop
 2. Add environment variables

-Create a `.env` file in the `/app` directory following the `.env.example` file.
+Create a `.env` file in the `/app` directory following the `/app/.env.example` file.
 Ask your development directors for the values.

 > Note: The app will not run correctly unless you have the `.env` file in your `/app` directory.
+3. Create another `.env` file in the `/client` directory following the `/client/.env.example`.
+Ask your development directors for the values.

-3. Run the following in the root directory
+4. Run the following in the root directory

 ```
 docker compose up -d --build
 ```

-4. Go to `localhost:3000` to see the app.
+5. Go to `localhost:3000` to see the app.
 Changes on the backend and frontend will hot reload.
-5. To stop containers run,
+6. To stop containers run,

 ```
 docker compose down